OlivierB29/mobilecms/README.md

 - yarn (optional)
 - `npm install -g @angular/cli`
 - `npm install` or `yarn`
-- Run `ng serve` for a dev server.
+- Run `npm start` for a dev server.
 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build
 Run `npm run dist` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Demo build for github pages : `ng build --env=demo --base-href /mobilecms-demo/ --aot --build-optimizer`
+Demo build for github pages : `npm run demobuild`

 ## Deploy
 Transfer files in `dist` directory to your server (such as `/var/www/html/`).